Michael-lvl/Keylogger-project/README.md

 ## Overview

-This Python script captures keyboard input and logs it to a file (`keylog.txt`) in real-time!.
+This Python script captures keyboard input and logs it to a file  called (`keylog.txt`) in real-time!.

 ## Technologies